 Heil is a 1992 graduate of Regent University School of Law.
 She is admitted to practice in California, Missouri and Tennessee.

-Deputy United States Marshal Nick Proffitt has been a Deputy Marshal for 18 years where he currently serves in the Eastern District of Virginia.
+Deputy United States Marshal Nick Proffitt has been a Deputy Marshal for over twenty years where he currently serves in the Eastern District of Virginia.

 Deputy Marshal Proffitt will be presenting an overview of the duties and responsibilities of the U.S. Marshals Service.
 The presentation will cover a brief history of the Service, and will introduce attendees to the current and future responsibilities of "America's Oldest Law Enforcement Agency".